jithukrishnaju-tech/PositraRxCustomerCallIdentifier/README.md

 ## Customer Call Tracker Library

 A lightweight Android library for identifying incoming calls and displaying customer information in a popup.
-The library intercepts incoming calls, performs an API call to verify if the caller is a customer, and shows a popup with customer details if verified, and based on the customer verfication show different color on the pop up to indicates the importance of the customer.
+The library intercepts incoming calls, performs an API call to verify if the caller is a customer, and shows a popup with customer details if verified, and based on the customer verification show different colour on the pop up to indicates the importance of the customer.

 ### Features